sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Result:** The **PI Point Information** pane opens.
 4. Click the **Source AF Elements** tab to view any AF elements that reference the PI point.
 5. To view another PI point's details, click to deselect the currently selected PI point, then select a different PI point in the transfer list.
-6. Repeat steps 4-5 as needed.
+6. Repeat step 5 as needed.
 7. Click the **View Details** button or **x** to close the **PI Point Information** pane.

 ## Save a transfer